Free access to more than 10,000 magazine, newspaper and journal articles, free downloads of audio books and e-books, films and much more.

 Here is a short video on how to install Libby to your device.
 (Note, that depending on the device you are downloading to, some details may differ.)

-Overdrive is one of the most popular library download sites for eBooks and Audiobooks and contains thousands of titles.
-Our library’s subscription is offered through the Ontario Library Service download Centre.
-Click here to go to the Ontario Library Service Download Centre.
-From there you can create an account by clicking on ‘Account’ from the menu bar, then search for our library and use your library card number to sign in.
+Our library’s e-book and audiobook subscription is offered through the Ontario Library Service Download Centre.
+The Libby App will help you connect from your devices and start downloading e-books right away (see above).
+You can also click here to go directly to the Download Centre.
+From there you can create an account by clicking ‘Sign In’ at the top of the page, then search for our library and use your library card number to sign in.

-Drop-in sessions on Overdrive basics are taking place at the library, on Thursday evenings between 7 – 8pm.
-Come on by and get some quick pointers – and start enjoying all that Overdrive has to offer!
+Drop-in sessions on e-book basics are taking place at the library on Thursday evenings between 7 – 8pm.
+Come on by and get some quick pointers – and start enjoying all that the OLS Download Centre has to offer!

 This digital collection of primary source documents helps us to understand existence on the edges of the anglophone world from 1650-1920.
 Discover the various European and colonial frontier regions of North America, Africa and Australasia through documents that reveal the lives of settlers and indigenous peoples in these areas.

 Explore Ontario, present, past and future, through historic photographs, maps, digitized books, videos, and blog posts.
-Developed and managed with resources from the Toronto Public Library, the Virtual Reference Library (VRL) provides free access to a unique and vast digital collection of high quality images including Ontario maps, fire insurance plans and views of towns and cities over time, culled from the Library’s collection and dating back to the 1880s.
+Developed and managed with resources from the Toronto Public Library, Digital Archive Ontario provides free access to a unique and vast digital collection of high quality images including Ontario maps, fire insurance plans and views of towns and cities over time, culled from the Library’s collection and dating back to the 1880s.